CGFNS: Commission of Graduates of Foreign Nursing Schools

 TOEFL: Test of English as a Second Language

 TOEFL: This is the official website for the TOEFL test.
 Currently the TOEFL iBT is the most commonly offered TOEFL test.
 The TOEFL Internet-based Test (TOEFL iBT) tests all four language skills that are important for effective communication: speaking, listening, reading, and writing.
-This site provides information about the test, as well as, preparation information and links to register for the test.
 Visit: http://www.ets.org/toefl.

 IELTS: This is the official IELTS website.
 IELTS tests all four language skills – listening, reading, writing and speaking.
 The Speaking test is a face-to-face interview with a certified Examiner.
 IELTS is available in two test formats: Academic or General Training.
 All candidates take the same Listening and Speaking modules but different Reading and Writing modules.
 The Massachusetts Board of Nursing will accept either test format.
 Visit: https://ielts.org.

-Under the guidance of its membership, the National Council of State Boards of Nursing (NCSBN) develops and administers two national nurse licensure examinations; the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
-These two examinations are used by all U.S. state and territorial Boards of Nursing to test entry-level nursing competence of candidates for licensure as Registered Nurses and as Licensed Practical/Vocational Nurses.
-The NCLEX examinations are provided exclusively as computerized adaptive tests.
+Under the guidance of its membership, the National Council of State Boards of Nursing (NCSBN) develops and administers the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+This examination is used by all U.S. state and territorial Boards of Nursing to test entry-level nursing competence of candidates for licensure as Registered Nurses.
+The NCLEX examination is provided exclusively as computerized adaptive tests.